 And a year’s a long time to go without mu shu pork.

-So I used the Smithfield Roasted Garlic & Herb Fresh Pork Loin Filet that I slow cooked the other day to make these quesadillas.
+So I used a pork loin that I slow cooked the other day to make these quesadillas.
 They have the same taste but they also have melty cheese which means I might love these even more.

 The veggies take just a few minutes to quickly saute.
 And then you just let them soak up with yummy sauce.

-Quick tip: for the cabbage, I buy angel hair cole slaw (also from Walmart) whenever I do any kind of mu shu pork recipe.
+Quick tip: for the cabbage, I buy angel hair cole slaw whenever I do any kind of mu shu pork recipe.
 It makes life so much easier.
 And it’s just really thinly shredded cabbage.